 Energy cost contribution scheme (TEK)

-For energy-intensive SMEs, such as bakeries and spas, the government introduces a scheme to pay part of the energy costs: the Energy cost contribution scheme TEK.
-The temporary support is intended to give you room to make your company more sustainable or to change your business model.
-This way you can recoup the high energy prices in the future.
+For energy-intensive SMEs, such as bakeries and spas, the government introduced a scheme to pay part of the energy costs: the energy cost contribution scheme TEK.
+The temporary support was intended to give you room to make your company more sustainable or to change your business model.
+This way you could recoup the high energy prices in the future.
 There are criteria to establish if an SME qualifies as an energy-intensive SME.
 The main criterium is that the energy costs must be at least 7% of the turnover.
-This will be checked in advance.

 To stimulate businesses to make their operations more sustainable, the government wants to make it easier for SMEs to get funding for their plans.
 To this end, the BMKB Groen scheme is introduced: the 'green' branch of the SME credit guarantee scheme.
 The government guarantees the repayment of loans for sustainability projects to 67.5%.
 Also, the provision SMEs pay to make use of the scheme is lowered: to 2% for loans that run for up to 6 years, and 3% for loans that run longer than 6 years, with a maximum of 12 years.

 - companies that want to use the scheme have to meet the definition of an SME: no more than 250 employees, a maximum annual turnover of 50 million euros, or a total balance of max 43 million euros;

 - if the loan is used to invest in company assets, these assets must be on the EIA approved list (in Dutch);

 - investments to make business premises energy-efficient must result in an energy label C or better.